ziyedbe/ph0wn/shamir/readme.md

 <img src="images/1.jpg"/>
 </p>

-We made a screenshot of every given numbers then we used this online tool to crop the images: https://www.iloveimg.com/crop-image
+We made a screenshot of every given numbers then we used this [online tool](https://www.iloveimg.com/crop-image) to crop the images.

 <p align="center">
 <img src="cropped/2.jpg"/>